- Home

 Who gets brain or spinal cord tumours?

 Every year an estimated 1900 malignant brain tumours are diagnosed in Australia.
-They are more common in men than women, and can affect people of any age.
-About 100 children aged 0–14 are diagnosed each year.
+They are more common in men than women.
+Malignant brain tumours can affect people of any age.
+About 110 children (aged 0–14) are diagnosed with a malignant brain tumour each year.

 What types of tumours are there?